George A. Papandreou

-Symi Symposium participants who excel in their respective fields, will provide Young Leaders with the opportunity to learn first-hand about the challenges they face, as well as how these influence their lives.
+Symi Symposium participants who excel in their respective fields, provide Young Leaders with the opportunity to learn first-hand about the challenges they face, as well as how these influence their lives.

-Cases of success, failure or a mixture of both, in which the pressures for quick fixes and solutions were high – and when leadership across different factional divides, narratives and values was needed, will be analysed.
+Cases of success, failure or a mixture of both, in which the pressures for quick fixes and solutions were high – and when leadership across different factional divides, narratives and values was needed, are analysed.

-Young Leaders will be able to apply the concepts they will learn to their real-life leadership cases.
+Young Leaders are able to apply the concepts they learn to their real-life leadership cases.

 Today’s leaders, whether in active politics, in central or local government, in civil society NGO’s, private or social enterprises, are challenged to negotiate, decide and transform in a world of ever growing complexity.
 They need to be equipped with an innovative and progressive toolbox to address the new dilemmas, priorities and mega-trends triggered by the concentration of power and subsequent growing inequalities.
 And most recently, they need to navigate and confront unprecedented global crises such as the covid-19 pandemic.
 All these cross border, complex phenomena are challenging the heart of our democracies.

-In this proactive and inclusive spirit, the 2018 Young Leaders Project will engage emerging leaders across sectors with a strong commitment to social challenges, democracy and peace in an experiential 4-day program, designed by KONU in synergy with the annual Symi Symposium – an annual gathering of global thinkers following the tradition of Ancient Greek philosophers and bringing together like-minded individuals from different backgrounds, leading intellectuals, politicians, Nobel laureates, entrepreneurs, diplomats, scientists, and activists to discuss some of the most pressing issues of our time.
+In this proactive and inclusive spirit, the Young Leaders Project engages emerging leaders across sectors with a strong commitment to social challenges, democracy and peace in an experiential 4-day program, designed by KONU in synergy with the annual Symi Symposium – an annual gathering of global thinkers following the tradition of Ancient Greek philosophers and bringing together like-minded individuals from different backgrounds, leading intellectuals, politicians, Nobel laureates, entrepreneurs, diplomats, scientists, and activists to discuss some of the most pressing issues of our time.